-Meanwhile, in the various research fields of machine learning or computer vision, the main interest has been directed to tensor data, which is a multidimensional array.
-When we apply the conventional statistical methodologies, such as PCA, to tensor data, a simple approach is to transform tensor data into vector data and apply those methodologies.
-However, such analysis causes the following problems; \begin{enumerate} \item Since the nature of the tensor data cannot be held, the analysis ignores the higher-order inherent relationship of the original tensor data. \item Transforming tensor data to vector data makes the number of features large.
-For that reason, it causes a high computational cost. \end{enumerate} To overcome these problems, statistical methodologies for tensor data analyses have been proposed by taking the nature of the tensor data into consideration.
-The methods enable us to accurately extract higher-order inherent relationships in the tensor dataset.
-Therefore, in particular, many existing statistical methodologies have been extended for tensor data.
-For example, multilinear principal component analysis (MPCA) \citep{Lu_2008}, sparse PCA for tensor data analysis \citep{Allen_2012, Wang_2012, Lai_2014} and, for other methodologies, refer to \citet{Carroll_1970}, \citet{Harshman_1970}, \citet{Kiers_2000}, \citet{Badeau_2008}, and \citet{Kolda_2009}.
+Meanwhile, in various fields of research, including machine learning and computer vision, the main interest has been in tensor data, which has a multidimensional array structure.
+In order to apply the conventional statistical methodologies, such as PCA, to tensor data, a simple approach is to first transform the tensor data into vector data and then apply the methodology.
+However, such an approach causes the following problems: \begin{enumerate} \item In losing the tensor structure of the data, the approach ignores the higher-order inherent relationships of the original tensor data. \item Transforming tensor data to vector data increases the number of features large.
+It also has a high computational cost. \end{enumerate} To overcome these problems, statistical methodologies for tensor data analyses have been proposed which take the tensor structure of the data into consideration.
+Such methods enable us to accurately extract higher-order inherent relationships in a tensor dataset.
+In particular, many existing statistical methodologies have been extended for tensor data, for example, multilinear principal component analysis (MPCA) \citep{Lu_2008} and sparse PCA for tensor data analysis \citep{Allen_2012, Wang_2012, Lai_2014}, as well as others (see \citet{Carroll_1970}, \citet{Harshman_1970}, \citet{Kiers_2000}, \citet{Badeau_2008}, and \citet{Kolda_2009}).